catalystneuro/neuroconv/docs/conversion_examples_gallery/recording/plexon.rst

-European Data Format (EDF) conversion
+Plexon conversion
 -------------------------------------

-Install NeuroConv with the additional dependencies necessary for reading EDF data.
+Install NeuroConv with the additional dependencies necessary for reading Plexon data.

 .. code-block:: bash